-Is it Safe to Fly on Regional Airlines?
+Is it Safe to Fly on Small or Regional Airlines?

 There are three types of airplane passengers: the happy vacationers who keep their faces glued to the window, the bored business travelers who just wish planes would still serve food, and the unlucky passengers who suffer from an acute fear of flying.
 The latter group is often a target for playful teasing, and people are quick to mention that you’re thousands of times more likely to die in a car accident than a plane crash.
 But while the aviation industry has a reputation for statistical safety, horrible accidents can and do occur — and many of them affect small regional carriers.
 Are regional airlines putting their passengers at risk of injury and death?